sandraC1996/Cota_Portfolio/FP2.md

 To analyze how my story is being understend by the public, insted of doing handraw wireframes I decided to create a draft in Shorthand.
 Here is the link to the [story](https://preview.shorthand.com/NGa58NJK5iNJaKkk).

+## User Research and Interviews

+  - **For this research interview I want to focus on users of multiple streaming platforms.**

+    The importance of this information will be more impactful to individuals that are expose to the multiple streaming services.

+  - **I wanted to focus in consumers that direclty connect to my call to action.**

+    By selecting this audience I know they can analyze how their behavior when using streaming platforms is currently being reflected in the content.